dmuneras/pkcs7-cryptographer/README.md

   # Only the client can read the message since the required public
   # certificate to read it is the client certificate.

-  # It could be read if the CA_STORE of the reader has certificate of the
+  # It could be read if the CA_STORE of the reader has the certificate of the
   # CA that signed the client certificate as trusted.

   cryptographer = PKCS7::Cryptographer.new